mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

     sudo defaults write /Library/Preferences/com.apple.TimeMachine DoNotOfferNewDisksForBackup -bool YES

 ### Restart the ARD (Apple Remote Desktop) client from the command line.

 Useful for cases when you can SSH into a server but somehow remote login services via ARD or VNC have crashed or aren’t started:

     sudo /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/kickstart -restart -agent

+### Disable `ApplePersistence`.

+The `ApplePersistence` setting controls the behavior when apps open up on automatically on reboot.
+You can disable it like this:

+    defaults write -g ApplePersistence -bool no

+Note this might disable versioning for documents saved from some applications, but if that is not an issue just feel free to disable it.

 ***